INSTRUCTIONS FOR USING FLEX CUP™DOWNLOAD JPG

 Empty the contents into the toilet and repeat steps 1-5 to clean and reinsert your Flex Cup.

-Please reach out to us anytime and talk to a real human:
+Please reach out to us anytime to text with a real human:

 1 800 931 0882